 The Program to Empower Partnerships with Industry and Government (PEPI-G) supports data faculty members, research scientists, postdocs, and graduate and undergraduate students (rising juniors and seniors) from across the country in working on high level problems for the federal government.
 PEPI-G provides awards to defray housing, transportation, and other costs associated with trips to engage with industry or government partners to launch new collaborations and research projects.

 Each applicant is assessed on merit, financial need, expected outcomes, and long-term impact to the individual or institution.
-Fellowship, which could span 3 – 6 months, will be based on the applicant’s goals and the work-related timeline; therefore, the amount of the awards will vary.
+Fellowship, which could span 4-6+ months, will be based on the applicant’s goals and is subject to available funds, seniority and length of time.

-If you have challenges applying, please contact Kendra Lewis-Strickland at firstname.lastname@example.org.
+If you have question, please contact Carolyn Young at firstname.lastname@example.org.

 A qualifying applicant must be an:

 - US Citizen with the ability to pass a Federal Security Clearance

 - Academic professional (i.e. faculty, post-doctoral researcher, research scientist) at an accredited U.S. college or university.